PabRod/pabrod.github.io/content/2025-05-15 coding-cafe.md

 ## Materials and references
 ### Slides
-The slides of this talk will be published here soon.
+The slides of this talk are temporarily available [here][link to slides].

 ### Testing with Python
 - [Writing functions in Python](http://swcarpentry.github.io/python-novice-gapminder/16-writing-functions/index.html)